 Web Portal functionality

-The v21 web portal has many improved and new features over the previous version.
+The web portal has many improvements and new features over previous versions.
 New features allow staff to have more control over the job logging experience, as well as working with and updating jobs.
-Improved functionality include the ability to assign jobs, set priority, job type, hide/view various job field, use control sets, attachments support and more.
+Improved functionality includes the ability to assign jobs, set priority, job type, hide/view various job field, use control sets, attachments support and more.
 Once a job is logged, workflow is also available via the web portal.
 The Explorer screen is also available, as is client and site searching, viewing and editing.

-Note however that the web portal at this stage does not cover 100% of the functionality that is available in the desktop edition of HelpMaster.
+Note however, that as of v21 the web portal does not cover 100% of the functionality that is available in the desktop edition of HelpMaster.
 Features like linking additional clients, sites, assets and other entitiies are not currently available.
 These features will be available in future releases.
+(Update!
+Available now in v22).
 For advanced job management and other features, staff may need to continue to use the Desktop edition of HelpMaster.

 Automatic upgrade is not possible from previous versions

-Due to the architectural differences in the new web portal from previous versions, it is not possible to upgrade previous versions as usual using the Web Setup Wizard.
+Due to the architectural differences in the new web portal from previous versions, it is not possible to upgrade versions older than v21 as usual, using the Web Setup Wizard.
 Previous web portals should be manually uninstalled/removed from IIS.
 This includes all files, application pools and IIS sites.
 See Uninstalling the Web Portal

 Web Portal Licensing

-The v21 Web portal licensing has changed from previous versions for staff members.
+The v21 and higher Web portal licensing has changed from previous versions for staff members.
 See below

 Licensing for clients remains the same.
 Clients will require a web license in order to log on and start logging/viewing jobs.
 This can be allocated from the client details screen.
 Unlimited Client licenses are built into the license cost of HelpMaster.

-Unlike the Desktop licenses which are concurrent, Staff licensing is for the web portal is named.
-This means that each staff member specifcally requires a web license in order to use the web portal as a staff member.
+Unlike the Desktop licenses which are concurrent, Staff licensing for the web portal is named.
+This means that each staff member specifically requires a web license in order to use the web portal as a staff member.
 See Staff Web Licensing

 HelpMaster file names

 All compiled HelpMaster assemblies and executable files have been renamed to conform to a new naming convention.
 The main HelpMaster files will now start with “HelpMaster.«filename».(dll or exe)”.
 This makes it easier to identify, build and deploy.
 This change will only affect those that specifically referencing an executable file, or assembly (.dll) by name (eg. in a powershell script, or some other process).
-If you are explicily referencing HelpMaster binaries, plan to update your process/code/scripts as part of your upgrade to v21.
+If you are explicitly referencing HelpMaster binaries, plan to update your process/code/scripts as part of your upgrade.

 Help file / documentation

-The following is a list of things to do after upgrading to version 21.
+The following is a list of things to do after upgrading.

 Read the new documentation

 You’re currently reading the new HelpMaster documentation.
 We’ve updated a lot of content, and will continue to improve this on-line help.
-Read the release history for version 21 to get an idea of what’s new and improved.
+Read the release history for version 21 or release history for version 22 to get an idea of what’s new and improved.
 There are lots of new things to configure, test and implement.
 Use the powerful new search box in the top-right corner to search for words, concepts and topics.